-Items that are lost are turned into the main office.
-Unlabeled items which are not claimed are donated to a worthy cause at the end of each quarter.
+Our lost and found area is located by the starwell next to the Media Center.
+Items that are not claimed will be donated to a worthy cause at the end of each quarter.
 Please label items if possible.
 Encourage your child to check for lost items.